Hiring

 Bookkeeping Virtual Assistant: Cost, Scope, and When to Hire One

-For companies that want a dedicated, vetted finance operator instead of a one-off marketplace hire, Oceans helps companies hire remote finance assistants who can support bookkeeping workflows, reporting ops, and financial admin without the overhead of a traditional local hire.
+For companies that want a dedicated, vetted finance operator, Oceans Talent helps companies hire remote finance assistants who can support bookkeeping workflows, reporting ops, and financial admin without the overhead of a traditional local hire.

 What Is a Bookkeeping Virtual Assistant?

-They should not be positioned as a replacement for licensed accounting, tax strategy, audit work, legal compliance, or CFO-level forecasting.
-If you need broader accounting support, read our guide to the accounting virtual assistant role.
-If you need a dedicated finance operator who can support recurring bookkeeping and reporting workflows, start with Oceans finance assistants.
+If you need a dedicated finance operator who can support recurring bookkeeping and reporting workflows, start with Oceans Talent finance assistants.

 What Does a Bookkeeping Virtual Assistant Do?